recordrig/for-the-record/README.md

 Merge a branch into `master` to create a new release.
 This can only be done through a pull request in GitHub.

-Any change to the `master` branch will auto-deploy to http://recordrig.com (production).
+Any change to the `master` branch will auto-deploy to production.

 ## Error Monitoring